Is Your Loved One Struggling with Addiction?

 Many people who have struggled with addiction find that their overcoming their challenges and working through underlying issues allows them to become even more in touch with themselves than they ever were before.

-The Cabin is licensed by the Thai Ministry of Health and our internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.
+The Cabin is an internationally accredited clinician, board-certified psychiatrist, team of British, American and Australian-trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.

 Located on the lush banks of the ancient Ping River, our inpatient centre is a world away from the trigger-filled environment in which addiction thrives.
 Our luxury facilities and attentive staff ensure our clients have a restorative space in which they can focus completely on recovery.

-We offer a free, no-obligations assessment for those who may be struggling with addiction.
+We offer a free, no-obligation assessment for those who may be struggling with addiction.